Switzerland

 Electronic Signature – Permitted.

-Compliance – A Swiss Corporation must maintain accounting records in CHF and in Switzerland.
-Companies are required to submit an annual return together with their financial statements, and a tax return to the relevant Canton authorities.
+Compliance – A Swiss Company must maintain accounting records in CHF and in Switzerland.
+Companies are required to submit a tax return together with the relevant Cantonal Tax Authority together with the financial statements of the company for the financial year.
+The financial year is generally the calendar year.

 Appointment of an auditor and file audited financial statements is compulsory for all companies.
 An audit exemption may be available if 2 of the following 3 criteria are met: Balance sheet assets less than CHF 10million; Annual turnover less than CHF 20million; Average number of employees less than 50.